-How to Decide if Bankruptcy is Your Best Option to Debt Problems
+How to Decide that Bankruptcy is Your Best Option to Debt Problems

 Q: I have an employee who has been very stressed at work lately.
 I spoke with her in private about this and she told me she hasn’t been sleeping much lately as she has a lot of debt and is getting collection calls from her creditors.
 She thinks that bankruptcy is her only option.
 I told her I would do some research and get back to her.
 Is she right, is bankruptcy her only option?